 Sports Medicine Education

-Educating future providers of all levels and disciplines is a founding principal of UHS Sports Medicine because this elevates the level of care for our athletes and patients throughout our community.
-This is why we offer our New York sports medicine fellowships and training programs.
+Educating future providers of all levels and disciplines is a founding principle of UHS Sports Medicine as this elevates the level of care for our athletes and patients throughout our community.
+As part of this founding principle, we offer sports medicine fellowships and training programs.
 Investing time and energy educating our community athletes and health care providers requires that we stay up to date on the newest, and best proven interventions for sports injuries.

 UHS Sports Medicine Grand Rounds

-The talks are very well attended.
-In addition to supplying easy continuing education credits to our staff, and improving the care we provide by educating them, UHS Sports Medicine Grand Rounds are an opportunity for continuity of care as your doctors, athletic trainers, physical therapists and performance coaches can all discuss your treatment.
+In addition to supplying free continuing education credits to our staff, UHS Sports Medicine Grand Rounds provide an opportunity for doctors, athletic trainers, physical therapists and performance coaches to collaborate in order to improve continuity of care.

 Annual Fall Sports Spine Symposium